There are two main types of diabetes, known as "Type 1 Diabetes" and "Type 2 Diabetes".

 Important Stuff to Know

 Type 2 diabetes is the most common type of diabetes.
 Of all people with diabetes, 90% have Type 2 diabetes.
-It is also quite common in the general population.
-Studies show that between 5% and 10% of any given population have Type 2 diabetes.

 Some ethnic groups, like the South African Indian population, are more prone to developing diabetes, and in these groups, the percentage is even higher.